 \subsection{Solving the time-dependent case}

-The stationary case is interesting, but what can it tell us about the more general case in which $A$, which we'll call the {\it evolution matrix}, is time-dependent?
+The stationary case is interesting, but what can it tell us about the more general case in which $A$ is time-dependent?
 We can generalize the problem further as in (\ref{deformation_matrix}) and (\ref{inverse_deformation_matrix}) so that a matrix, $R$, is used in place of the vector, $\vec r$:

-One of the most important properties of the solution is that it is decomposable as follows:
+One of the most important properties of the solution is that it can be decomposed in terms of itself: